Good Practice Guidelines for Community Councils part 4

 Conflicts of Interest should always be declared to ensure that all actions of the Community Council remain open and transparent.
 The important thing to remember is whether other people may think that your interest could influence a decision.
 Conflicts of interests should be recorded in the minutes.

-How can Community Councils handle Conflicts of Interest?
+How can community councils handle conflicts of interests?